 Though her death is infamous, not much is known about Evelyn McHale’s life.

-She was born in Berkeley, California, to Helen and Vincent McHale, she is one of eight brothers and sisters.
+Evelyn McHale was born on September 20, 1923, in Berkeley, California, to Helen and Vincent McHale as one of eight brothers and sisters.
 Sometime after 1930, her parents divorced, and the children all moved to New York to live with their dad, Vincent.

 She worked as a bookkeeper at the Kitab Engraving Company on Pearl Street in Manhattan.
 That’s where she met her fiance, Barry Rhodes, who was a college student discharged from the United States Army Air Force.
-According to reports, Evelyn McHale and Barry Rhodes intended to get married at Barry’s brothers house in Troy, New York on June 1947.
-But their wedding never game.
+According to reports, Evelyn McHale and Barry Rhodes intended to get married at Barry’s brother’s house in Troy, New York in June 1947.
+But their wedding never came.

 As far as the events leading up to Evelyn McHale’s suicide, even less is known.